Successive Interference Cancellation for Bandlimited Channels with Direct Detection: Introduction

-SDD APPs can be computed by the forward-backward algorithm (FBA)~\cite{bcjr_1974}.
-However, implementing the FBA is infeasible for large memory or large symbol alphabets.
-To reduce complexity, we approximate the APPs by Gibbs sampling, which is a Markov Chain Monte Carlo method~\cite[Ch.~29]{mackay2003information}.
+Besides comparing JDD and SIC performance, we also compare two detection algorithms.
+First, a standard approach to compute APPs is the forward-backward algorithm (FBA)~\cite{bcjr_1974}.
+However, implementing the FBA is infeasible for large memory or symbol alphabets.
+To reduce complexity, we approximate the APPs by Gibbs sampling, a Markov Chain Monte Carlo method~\cite[Ch.~29]{mackay2003information}.
 Gibbs sampling has been applied to code-division multiple access~\cite{buchoux2000turbo,wang2000adaptive}, multi-input multi-output systems~\cite{schmidl2000interference,shi2004markov}, and channels with intersymbol interference (ISI)~\cite{yang2001turbo,farhang2006markov,peng2009markov,peng2009low,kashif2008monte}.